buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/Types/IfcReinforcingMeshTypeEnum.md

 # IfcReinforcingMeshTypeEnum

-Enumeration defining the reinforcing mesh type.
+Enumeration defining the reinforcing mesh type.<!-- end of definition -->

 > HISTORY New type in IFC4

 ## Items